 Blaqbonez struck gold in 2018.
-The burgeoning rap sensation has been tirelessly putting in work ever since the release of his mixtape “HipHop In Blaq” in 2013.
-His admirable work ethic is exemplified in the fact that hardly has a year gone by without him releasing a body of work.
-However, despite the quality of these releases, they were not enough to shed him off the “underground rapper” tag for a while.
-But last year, things turned around.
+The burgeoning rap sensation has been tirelessly putting in work ever since the release of his mixtape “HipHop In Blaq” in 2013, such that hardly has a year gone by without him releasing a body of work.
+However, despite the quality of these releases, they were not enough to shed him off the “underground rapper” tag; not until last year when things started to turn around.

-His debut album “Bad Boy Blaq“, backed by 100 Crowns and Chocolate City propelled him into mainstream attention.
-The final project of the game-changing 2018 LAMB August rollout is an experimental and deeply fascinating “Bad Boy Blaq” which gave Blaqbonez the mainstream acceptance and recognition that have seemed to elude him for years.
+Backed by 100 Crowns and Chocolate City, his debut album, “Bad Boy Blaq”, propelled him into mainstream consciousness.
+The final project of the game-changing 2018 LAMB August rollout is an experimental and deeply fascinating “Bad Boy Blaq,” which gave Blaqbonez the mainstream acceptance and recognition that had eluded him for years.
 With the album, he established a foothold in the industry as one of the most talented rap artist rising through the ranks.

-Now, barely five months after the release of the breakout album, Blaqbonez has treated us to a follow-up project titled the “Bad Boy Blaq Re-UP.”
+Now, barely five months after the release of the breakout album, Blaqbonez is treating us to a follow-up project titled the “Bad Boy Blaq Re-UP.”
 And as the title implies, this project is built on the successes of its immediate predecessor.

 “It is not a Part II.
 It was just due to the fact that we did a lot with the original project, it almost got there but there was like a little bit extra we could do to get it over the line, which is why I worked on the re-up.”
 He explains in an interview with Pulse.